 Roy Lee Brown recalled that Milton left the Light Crust Doughboys in 1932 and formed his own band, the Musical Brownies.
 Milton Brown and His Musical Brownies played at Crystal Springs almost every week from 1932 to 1936.

-Crystal Springs was part of the Brownies’ livelihood but also their laboratory.
+Crystal Springs was part of the Brownies’ livelihood but also their musical laboratory.
 Brown continued to experiment with the band’s sound.
 In 1932 he added a piano to his “string band” when Fred Calhoun joined the band.

 With Calhoun’s lively playing, the Brownies were a “string band” no more.

-Roy Lee Brown, who joined the band in 1935, recalled, “Fred improvised.
+Roy Lee Brown, who joined the band in 1935, recalled: “Fred improvised.
 That’s what western swing is: improvisation.
 Just like jazz.
 Milton was the first to have a jazz piano, the first to have double fiddles, the first to use amplified instruments in a western swing band.”

-About 1933.
-Standing from left: Fred Calhoun, Cecil Brower, Jesse Ashlock, Wanna Coffman, Derwood Brown, Ocie Stockard.
+From about 1933, standing from left: Fred Calhoun, Cecil Brower, Jesse Ashlock, Wanna Coffman, Derwood Brown, Ocie Stockard.
 Sitting: Henry “Babe” Cunningham, Milton Brown, “Papa” Sam Cunningham.
 (Photo from Roy Lee Brown.)

 But western swing did not easily find its niche.
 In the early 1930s many people considered western music to be “hillbilly music,” especially people in Fort Worth who wanted to distance Cowtown from its cow town past.